jessiepelosi/ferntxms/README.md

 Code and data for the paper:

-"Phylotranscriptomics illuminates the placement of whole genome duplications and gene retention in ferns " by Jessie A. Pelosi, Emily H. Kim, W. Brad Barbazuk, and Emily B. Sessa
+"Phylotranscriptomics illuminates the placement of whole genome duplications and gene retention in ferns " by Jessie A. Pelosi, Emily H. Kim, W. Brad Barbazuk, and Emily B. Sessa.
+The publication can be found [here](https://www.frontiersin.org/articles/10.3389/fpls.2022.882441/full).

 Code Written By: Jessie Pelosi and Emily Kim

-Last Updated: May 16, 2022
+Last Updated: July 18, 2022

 This repository is split into the following folders with corresponding markdowns:
 <b>